ibm-cloud-docs/codeengine/cmd_defs.md

 `--service-account`, `--sa`
 :   The name of the service account.
 A service account provides an identity for processes that run in an instance.
 For built-in service accounts, you can use the shortened names `manager`, `none`, `reader`, and `writer`.
 You can also use the full names that are prefixed with the `Kubernetes Config Context`, which can be determined with the `project current` command.
 This value is *optional*.

+`--trusted-profiles-enabled`, `--trusted`, `--tpe`
+:   Enable mounting of a compute resource token for runs of the job.
+This value is *optional*.
+The default value is `false`.

 `--wait`, `-w`
 :   Wait for the build run to complete.
 If you specify the `--wait` option, the build run waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the build run to complete.
 If the build run is not completed within the specified `--wait-timeout` period, the build run fails.
 The wait option is allowed only if the `--build-source` option is set.
 This value is *optional*.
-The default value is `false`.
+The default value is `true`.

 `--wait-timeout`, `--wto`
 :   The length of time in seconds to wait for the build run to complete.
 This value is required if the `--wait` option is specified.
 This value is ignored if the `--no-wait` option is specified.
 The wait-timeout option is allowed only if the `--build-source` option is set.
 The default value is `600`.